One Of The Coolest Cities In Europe For A Weekend Break Is Just A Train Ride Away

 Just a short trip from Dublin...

-Voted the Best UK City award by The Guardian last year, Belfast is quickly becoming famed for being a trendy city with a youthful, European vibe.
+Voted the Best UK City award by The Guardian, Belfast is quickly becoming famed for being a trendy city with a youthful, European vibe.

 I'm ashamed to say that up until recently, I'd actually never been.
 Heading up for an impromptu weekend trip, I had zero-to-none expectations, and the entire city impressed me instantly.